 I held my breath as he came nearer.
 Then his eyes caught mine.
 “Christine?”
 We both just stopped, struck by the intensity of the bond that neither of us had really thought about.

 “Hey, beautiful,” he said in that melodic voice I didn’t know how I could have forgotten.
 "Where’ve you been?”
 I felt like my heart literally stopped beating.

 “Are you single?” came out of my mouth.
 I started laughing and crying at the same time.

 I felt like we’d never been apart, like I was experiencing some kind of amazing time warp that had taken us away from each other and now dropped us back where we always belonged.

 It’s been two years since we found each other again.
-So much has happened to us both, but the love we once shared had only benefited by the sorrows and joys we hadn’t been able to share.
+So much has happened to us both, but the love we once shared was only benefited by the sorrows and joys we hadn’t been able to share.
 I just don’t know how to express the happiness I feel.
 I’m home.”